conan/conan.github.io/_posts/2018-08-20-clojure-spec-tips.md

 ## Naming conventions for nested maps

-Each map has its own set of properties using hierarchical namespaces:
+I find it useful to have a predictable structure to my data.
+This can be achieved by ensuring each map has its own set of properties, and that the hierarchy is modelled in the namespaces:

 ``` clojure
 (s/def :company.department.employee/name string?)